dataset-sh/slambda/doc-site/docs/intro.md

 openai.api_key = "sk-ThIsIsAFaKeKEY12345678990...."
 # But we considered to be a security risk, please read our guide on how to load api key for more details.
 ```

-## What does slambda do?

-We turn instruction and examples into plain python function powered by LLM.

 ## Define your own functions